PhysicsCodesLab/MPSLabXD.jl/docs/src/manual/MPS.md

 We will store the Schmidt values of each bond separately no matter which canonical form we are in.
 And we label the site tensors by left, right, site, and Gamma.
-If in left, right and site canonical form, the bond tensors will be set to identity.
-If in Gamma-Lambda form, the bond tensors will be set as Λ matrices whose diagonal elements are the Schmidt values.
+If in left, right and site canonical form, the bond tensors are identities.
+If in Gamma-Lambda form, the bond tensors are Λ matrices whose diagonal elements are the Schmidt values.
 If in non-canonical form, the bond tensors can be any matrices.
 It is useful when we construct the MPS from projected entangled pairs.